Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogue.md

 Array of command strings to be run when the dialogue is opened.
 Optional.

 :::tip
-In the in-game NPC visual editor, this corresponds to the **"on enter"** button mode.
+In the NPC's in-game Advanced Settings, this corresponds to the **"on enter"** button mode.
 :::

 <CodeHeader></CodeHeader>